DfX-NYUAD/CCS17/README.md

 Installation
 ==============
-To install the SAT attack tool, follow the instructions provided in README-OLD.txt (authored by Pramod et al.)
+To install the SAT attack tool, follow the instructions provided in source/README.md.
-We have provided attack executables (names starting with sld) in /bin directory for 64-bit (default) and 32-bit Ubuntu.
+We have provided attack executables (names starting with sld) in /bin directory for 64-bit (default) and 32-bit Ubuntu 17.04 .

 The 32-bit DfX  (oracle) executable is by default placed in /source/src directory.
-Executables compiled for multiple linux platforms are also placed in /bin directory.
+Executables compiled for Ubuntu and RedHat linux platforms are also placed in /bin directory.
 The DfX executable(s) has(have) been generated using Verilator tool from Veripool.
-In case observe some errors during execution of DfX executable, it might be helpful to install the tool available at: http://www.veripool.org/wiki/verilator
+For correct execution of DfX executable, you also need to install the tool available at: http://www.veripool.org/wiki/verilator

 Minor Modifications: